Inoxia25/TravelDiaries/README.md

 - Authentication done using Passport.js.
 - MongoDB is used as a database to store user data.
 - Spotify API: To fetch and manage the relevant catalogs about artists, tracks and playlists.
-- 'Connect-flash' used to render success and error messages
+- 'Connect-flash' used to render success and error messages.